pfecht/generator-angular-polymer/README.md

 ## Best Practices
 ### Use "Wrapper Files"
-It's helpful to use one file which includes the Polymer elements in the Angular application and configures the generator, too.
-Since the file paths of polymer elements don't exist twice these wrapper files minimalize the configuration overhead.
+It's helpful to use one file which includes the Polymer elements into the Angular application and configures the generator, too.
+Since the file paths of Polymer elements don't exist twice, these wrapper files minimalize the configuration overhead.

 ### Use the global `POLYMER_ELEMENTS` constant
-It's possible but not to recommended to separately include polymer elements instead of using the global `POLYMER_ELEMENTS` constant.
-This constant encapsulates all necessary directives and gets recreated after every generator run.
-Because of this, there are no changes in Angular after adding or removing Polymer elements necessary.
+It's possible but not to recommended to separately include Polymer elements instead of using the global `POLYMER_ELEMENTS` constant.
+This constant encapsulates all necessary files and gets recreated with every generator run.

 ## License
 Apache License 2.0